firaenv/dots/README.md

 - center (centers dmenu in the middle of the screen)
 - lineheight (set the thickness of dmenu)

-### Picom (How Did You Get Rounded Corners!?!)
-I am using a custom version of picom made by jonaburg that achieves the blur, rounded corners, and animations.
-Find it here: https://github.com/jonaburg/picom
-(OpenBSD users may want to use my fork of jonaburg's picom as it's specifically made with OpenBSD in mind).

 # NOTICE
 If I am hosting your wallpaper and you would like credit for it or would like to have me remove it from this repository please reach out and I will comply.
 Thank you.